LinuxCommandLibrary

 DESCRIPTION

-pulsar-admin manages Apache Pulsar clusters, handling tenants, namespaces, topics, and cluster configuration. pulsar-client provides simple produce/consume operations.
+pulsar-admin manages Apache Pulsar clusters, handling tenants, namespaces, topics, and cluster configuration.
+It provides administrative control over the entire Pulsar infrastructure.

 Pulsar's multi-tenancy model organizes resources: clusters contain tenants, tenants contain namespaces, namespaces contain topics.
 Each level has configurable policies.